NVIDIA/DALI/docs/supported_ops.rst

 .. function:: Bitwise binary operations: &, |, ^

-    The bitwise binary operations follow the same type promotion type as arithmetic binary operations, but their inputs are restricted to integral types (including ``bool``).
+    The bitwise binary operations follow the same type promotion rules as arithmetic binary operations, but their inputs are restricted to integral types (including ``bool``).

     .. note::